Ready to Get Started?

-- You have to cope with their difficult behaviour more often that you wish.
+- You have to cope with their challenging behaviour more often that you wish.

 - When this happens, it stresses you and can affect your performance.

-- You realise their difficult behaviour might itself be caused by stress at work.
+- You realise their challenging behaviour might itself be caused by stress at work.

-- Managing difficult behaviour effectively needs more experience, understanding and communication skills than you currently possess.
+- Managing difficult and challenging behaviour effectively needs more experience, understanding and communication skills than you currently possess.

-Is this particular training course relevant for me?
+Is this training course on dealing with challenging behaviour relevant for me?

-- It will increase your confidence at handling the kinds of situation and behaviours many experienced managers, leaders and professionals find very challenging.
+- It will increase your confidence at handling the kinds of challenging situations and behaviours many experienced managers, leaders and professionals find very difficult.

 - It will help you develop a simple and therefore memorable set of practical communication skills and strategies that will enable you to improve your performance and handle these types of challenges effectively.

 - The fact that these skills are simple to understand, does not mean they are necessarily easy to practise.
 That’s why, as well as the group training workshop, we also provide the support of several private and confidential one-to-one coaching sessions with a trainer.

 - The skills and strategies to handle challenging behaviour should be a central part of any leadership or management development.